 Denver Summit FC Overview

-Denver Summit FC is a professional women’s soccer team based in the Denver metropolitan area.
-Founded on January 30, 2025, the club will compete in the National Women’s Soccer League starting in 2026 as the league’s 16th team.
-The ownership group includes finance executive Robert Cohen, alpine skier Mikaela Shiffrin, and former NFL quarterback Peyton Manning.
-The team plays its home matches at Centennial Stadium in Centennial, Colorado, with plans to build a new soccer-specific stadium in Denver’s Baker neighborhood by 2028.
-Denver Summit FC is the first professional women’s sports team in Colorado since 1998, reflecting the state’s commitment to advancing women’s sports and community engagement.
+Denver Summit FC is an American professional women’s soccer team based in the Denver metropolitan area that competes in the National Women’s Soccer League (NWSL).
+The club was founded on January 30, 2025, and began play in the 2026 season as the league’s sixteenth team.
+Denver Summit FC is owned by finance executive Robert L. Cohen, alpine skier Mikaela Shiffrin, and Pro Football Hall of Fame quarterback Peyton Manning.
+The team plays its home matches at Centennial Stadium in Centennial, Colorado, with additional venues planned as part of a multi-stage stadium strategy.

 Founding and Organizational Origins